-RECOMMENDATION/ACTION: 1) Receive information and discuss; 2) Approve the amended FY25 UPWP by resolution.
+RECOMMENDATION/ACTION: 1) Receive information and discuss; 2) Approve and recommend TAC approval of the amended FY25 UPWP by resolution.

 6) Section 5307 Formula Fund Sublocation

 INFORMATION: As the subrecipient of Federal Transit Administration Section 5307 formula funds for the Burlington - Graham Urbanized Area, the MPO has the responsibility to develop the methodology to suballocate federal funds among the five regional transit operators in accordance with the MPO Transit Allocation Plan and "Split Letter" schedule.
 Transit agencies must provide their respective non-federal match.